 Staining vs Painting: A Question of Water

 With decking, the first thing you need to bear in mind is that it will always be subject to the elements.
-Decking is outdoors, and the outdoors plays host to hail, snow, water, wind, and all manner of other aspects that could affect your build.
+Decking is outdoors, and the outdoors plays host to hail, snow, water, wind, and other aspects that could affect your build.

-Where this is an important aspect of the question of staining vs painting is in terms of rain.
-Your deck will get rained on at some point, that's a guarantee.
+This is an essential aspect of the question of staining vs. painting in terms of rain.
+Your deck will get rained on at some point.
+That’s a guarantee.

-You need to pick a waterproof finish to make sure your deck doesn't get wrecked by rainfall.
-With paint, it simply doesn't withstand the rain as well as staining.
+You need to pick a waterproof finish to ensure your deck doesn’t get wrecked by rainfall.
+With paint, it simply doesn’t withstand the rain as well as staining.

-But with staining, you're not going to run into this problem.
-The main point of a deck finish, as well as making your deck look great, is making sure it lasts longer, and in that respect, you need to go with staining.
+But with staining, you’re not going to run into this problem.
+The main point of a deck finish and making your deck look great is making sure it lasts longer, and in that respect, you need to go with staining.

 Winner: Staining is waterproof and therefore lasts longer.

 With decking finishes, you want to make sure it looks great.
 Paint does offer more hues and colors than staining, but that makes your deck look garish.